turbokongen/hass-AMS/README.md

 ## * Known NOT working modules*
 https://www.aliexpress.com/item/32814808312.html?shortkey=iM7rQb67&addresstype=600

-I do not have decoder for Aidon meters.
-Feel free to open PR or supply data so it can be added.
 Imporvements and suggestions are also welcome.
 Keep in mind, I am not a experienced programmer :)
 Enjoy